The Constitution of the Islamic Republic of Iran

 Ministry of Culture and Islamic Guide (Vezarat-e Farhang va Ershad-e Islami).
 They make you head:

-- Organization for the pilgrimage to Mecca, Donations and Works
+- Organization for the Pilgrimage to Mecca, Donations and Works

-- Centers for Tourism.
+- Tourism Centers Authority.

 Ministry of Education and Instruction (Vezarat-e Amoozesh va Parvaresh).
 They make you head: